Service Delivery Policy

 Waitlist Management

 All accepted referrals are triaged and prioritised to facilitate timely intervention proportionate to the identified needs outlined within the referral.
-In some instances, participant referrals will be placed on a waitlist.
+In some instances, client referrals will be placed on a waitlist.

 Waiting times vary based on service demand, clinical resources and clinical indications, and workforce capacity.